-S Corporation returns are due on March 15th (assuming the 15th isn’t on a holiday or weekend) after the close of the calendar year but can be extended and filed no later than September 15th (assuming the 15th isn’t on a holiday or weekend).
+S Corporation and partnership returns are due on March 15th (assuming the 15th isn’t on a holiday or weekend) after the close of the calendar year but can be extended and filed no later than September 15th (assuming the 15th isn’t on a holiday or weekend).

 An extension of time to file is not an extension of time to pay.
 All taxes must be paid in full by their original due dates to avoid penalties and interest.
 Individuals who qualify for the combat zone extension can file and pay at a later date if they meet certain requirements.
 See the tab addressing this in FAQs.

 Can Hughes Szuberla CPAs file my old tax returns?

 Am I required to report foreign bank accounts and assets?